-C. Any student enrolled in first, second or third grade who is assessed and who is not meeting grade-level targets in reading shall be provided a program of reading instruction designed to enable the student to acquire the appropriate grade level reading skills.
+- C. Any student enrolled in first, second, or third grade who is assessed and who is not meeting grade-level targets in reading shall be provided a program of reading instruction designed to enable the student to acquire the appropriate grade level reading skills.
 The program of reading instruction shall include provisions of the READ Initiative adopted by the school district as provided for in subsection P of this section.
 Throughout the year progress monitoring shall continue, and diagnostic assessment, if determined appropriate, shall be provided.
-Year-end reading skills shall be measured to determine reading success.

-D. The Beginning in the 2025-2026 school year, the State Board of Education shall approve no fewer than three (3) screening instruments for use at the beginning, middle, and end of the school year, for monitoring of progress, and for measurement of reading skills at the end of the school year as required in subsections subsection A and B of this section; provided, at least one of the.

-The screening instruments shall meet the following criteria:

-1. Assess for phonemic phonological awareness, phonics decoding, reading fluency, vocabulary, and comprehension;
+Year-end reading skills shall be measured to determine reading success. - D. The Beginning in the 2025-2026 school year, the State Board of Education shall approve no more than three screening instruments for use at the beginning, middle, and end of the school year, for monitoring of progress, and for measurement of reading skills at the end of the school year as required in subsections A and B of this section; provided, at least one of the.
+The screening instruments shall meet the following criteria: - Assess for phonemic awareness, phonics, reading fluency, vocabulary, letter recognition, rapid automatic naming, encoding, and comprehension; - 2.
+Document the validity and reliability of each assessment;

-- 2. Document the validity and reliability of each assessment; - 3.
-Can be used for identifying students who are at risk for reading deficiency and progress monitoring throughout the school year; - 4.
-Can be used to assess students with disabilities and English language learners; and - 5.
+3. Can be used for identifying students who are at risk for reading deficiency, including characteristics of dyslexia, and progress monitoring throughout the school year;

+- 4. Can be used to assess students with disabilities and English language learners; and - 5.
 Accompanied by a data management system that provides profiles for of students, class, grade level, and school building.
 The profiles shall identify each student's instructional point of need and reading achievement level.
 The State Board shall also determine other comparable reading assessments for diagnostic purposes to be used for students at risk of reading failure.
-The State Board shall ensure that any assessments approved are in alignment with the subject matter standards adopted by the State Board of Education. - E. C. 1.
-Exemptions to the screening requirements of this section may be provided to students who have documented evidence that they meet at least one of the following criteria as related to the provision of classroom instruction: - Assessment Program (OAAP) and is taught using alternate methods, b. the student's primary expressive or receptive communication is sign language,

-- c. the student's primary form of written or read text is Braille, or - d. the student's primary expressive or receptive language is not English, the student is identified as an English learner using a state-approved identification assessment, and the student has had less than one (1) school year of instruction in an English-learner program. - 2.
-A public school that grants an exemption pursuant to paragraph 1 of this subsection shall provide ongoing evidence of student progression toward English language acquisition with the same frequency as administration of screening assessments.
-Evidence may include, but not be limited to, student progression toward OAAP reading essential elements, proficiency in sign language and reading comprehension, and proficiency in Braille and reading comprehension. - D. 1.
-Students who are administered a screening instrument pursuant to subsection A of this section and are found not to be meeting grade-level targets shall be provided a program of reading instruction designed to enable students to acquire the appropriate grade-level reading skills.
+The State Board shall ensure that any assessments approved are in alignment with the subject matter standards adopted by the State Board of Education. - E. 1.
+Students who are administered a screening instrument pursuant to subsection B of this section and are found not to be meeting grade-level targets shall be provided a program of reading instruction designed to enable students to acquire the appropriate grade-level reading skills.
 The program of reading instruction required in subsections A and B of this section shall be based on scientific reading research and align with the subject matter standards adopted by the State Board of Education and shall include provisions of the READ Initiative adopted by the school district as provided for in subsection P of this section.
 A program of reading instruction may include, but is not limited to shall include: